simongithae/Fantasia/README.md

   The platform may provide users with analytics and insights into player performance metrics, helping them make informed betting decisions

 - Security:
-  Ensuring that the platform is secure and that betting processes are fair and transparent, possibly through the use of blockchain technology.
+  Ensuring that the platform is secure and that betting processes are fair and transparent, through the use of blockchain technology.